-- tell your doctor and pharmacist if you are allergic to apomorphine, sulfa medications, any other medications, sulfites, or any other ingredients in apomorphine injection.
+- tell your doctor and pharmacist if you are allergic to apomorphine, any other medications, sulfites, or any other ingredients in apomorphine injection.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you drink alcohol or if you have or have ever had asthma; dizziness; eye disease; fainting spells; irregular heartbeat; low blood pressure; low levels of potassium or magnesium in the blood; mental illness; a sleep disorder; a stroke or mini-stroke, or other brain problems; sudden uncontrolled movements and falls; or heart, kidney, liver, or lung disease.
+- tell your doctor if you drink alcohol or if you have or have ever had asthma; dizziness; fainting spells; a slow or irregular heartbeat; low blood pressure; low levels of potassium or magnesium in the blood; mental illness; a sleep disorder; a stroke, mini-stroke, or other brain problems; sudden uncontrolled movements and falls; or heart, kidney, or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while using apomorphine, call your doctor.
+If you become pregnant while using apomorphine injection, call your doctor.

-- if you are having surgery, including dental surgery, tell the doctor or dentist that you are using apomorphine.
+- if you are having surgery, including dental surgery, tell the doctor or dentist that you are using apomorphine injection.

-- you should know that apomorphine may make you drowsy.
+- you should know that apomorphine injection may make you drowsy.
 Do not drive a car, operate machinery, or do anything that might put you at risk of getting hurt until you know how this medication affects you.

-- you should know that you may suddenly fall asleep during your regular daily activities while you are using apomorphine.
+- you should know that you may suddenly fall asleep during your regular daily activities while you are using apomorphine injection.
 You may not feel drowsy before you fall asleep.
-If you suddenly fall asleep while you are doing something such as eating, talking, or watching television, call your doctor.
+If you suddenly fall asleep while you are doing an everyday activity such as eating, talking, or watching television, call your doctor.
 Do not drive a car or operate machinery until you talk to your doctor.

-- you should not drink alcohol while you are using apomorphine.
-Alcohol can make the side effects from apomorphine worse.
+- you should not drink alcohol while you are using apomorphine injection.
+Alcohol can make the side effects from apomorphine injection worse.

-- you should know that apomorphine may cause dizziness, lightheadedness, nausea, sweating, and fainting when you get up too quickly from a lying or sitting position.
-This is more common when you first start using apomorphine or following an increase in dose.
+- you should know that apomorphine injection may cause dizziness, lightheadedness, nausea, sweating, and fainting when you get up too quickly from a lying or sitting position.
+This is more common when you first start using apomorphine injection or following an increase in dose.
 To avoid this problem, get out of bed or get up from a seated position slowly, resting your feet on the floor for a few minutes before standing up.